Agentic Coding

 4 The Process How do we plan and execute work?
 6 (1 foundational, 3 intermediate, 2 advanced) Advanced practice

 Day 1: The Landscape.
 Survey the agentic coding ecosystem.
-Establish the spectrum from autocomplete to autonomous.
+Establish the spectrum from autocomplete to autonomous, and the two-tier map — single-agent practice (SAAC) now, the multi-agent fleet (MAAC) on Day 5.
 Quantify the utilization gap.
+Set an honest productivity baseline against the hype.
 Frame the course purpose.
 Practical: Install Claude Code, run a first agentic task, compare assistive vs agentic.

 Day 2: The Conversation.
 Shift from prompt engineering to context engineering.
 Teach the delegation model.
 Ground theory in real evidence of good and bad task definitions.
 Address correction erosion and cross-project contamination.
 Practical: Write a CLAUDE.md from scratch, delegate a multi-step task, observe compaction.